wickljas/PES_Board/README.md

 >**IMPORTANT NOTE:**
 >- <b>The voltage of the DO (servos) is set via the switch behind the charging socket: 3.3V or 5V.
 Generally this can be set to 5V.</b>
 >- <b>Motor encoder soldering can be wrong.
 Do not assume that if you plug in one motor and everything works you can then also use the same connections with a different motor.
 You have to make sure that the physical rotation is according to your needs and that a positive input leads to a positive change of increments.</b>
->- <b>Depending on the PES Board version DCMotor M3 rotation direction might be inverted.</b>
+>- <b>Depending on the PES board version DCMotor M3 rotation direction might be inverted.</b>
->- <b>Depending on the PES Board version the Pin map might differ.
+>- <b>Depending on the PES board version the Pin map might differ.
 Feel free to ask if you are not sure.</b>

 #### Batteries